JohnVictoryz/me/portofolio.md

 ### English

-- BCCE (Basic Communication Certificate in English) Obtained in: September 2022
+- BCCE (Level B1) Obtained in: September 2022
 - ECCE (Level B2) Obtained in: September 2023
 - **EXPECTED TO BE OBTAINED** ECPE (Level C1) Will be Obtained in: September 2024